 Whatever you label the theory, though, one thing that’s not in dispute is that receiving love and attention is essential to healthy child development and “people relations.”
 A metaphor from Celani (from the same interview mentioned above) quantifies such nurturance in an understandable and helpful way:

 …(H)ealthy development, which results from a supportive family atmosphere allowing the child’s personality to mature, is akin to getting 20 gallons of high test gasoline in your fuel tank, and once the tank is filled it never runs out.
 Parents who inadvertently stunt their child’s development through indifference, excessive criticism, humiliation, mockery, or episodes of physical abuse, stall their child’s developmental progress.
 The child raised in this type of family ends up with an empty emotional fuel tank, remaining close to his parents because the outside world appears to be too daunting to enter, and because he lives in the endless hope of someday receiving the emotional support that will allow him to mature.

 An Amazon reader review notes that Celani’s book also helps answer the big question of Why?
 Why didn’t my parents love me? care for me properly?
 Celani states:

 The question as to why we were abused is a continuation of our defenses, in that it assumes there is an inherent logic in life, and that we could have done something differently to please our parents.
 The ultimate ‘answer’ to the question of why we were rejected, undernurtured, or punished unfairly is simply bad luck — the same bad luck that allows innocent people to be maimed or killed by drunk drivers every year.

 I bought this book from Celani at a conference he presented on personality disorders several years ago.
-I decided to write this post because of the impressive reviews he’s received from his readers—real people (not objects) who’ve struggled mightily with how to detach from dysfunctional caregivers.
+I decided to write this post because of the impressive reviews he’s received from his readers—real people (not objects) like you, perhaps, who’ve struggled mightily with how to detach from your family or dysfunctional caregivers.